Frequently Asked Questions

 Q: Are there thresholds in place for what is considered "collaboration"?
 Are meetings above the threshold completely removed from the dataset?

-A: Unless your company has set a different threshold, events larger than 75 are excluded from collaboration-related calculations (e.g., we don't consider someone to have have 10,000 collaborators because they attended an all-hands meeting).
+A: Unless your company has set a different threshold, events larger than 75 are excluded from collaboration-related calculations (e.g., we don't consider someone to have 10,000 collaborators because they attended an all-hands meeting).
 However, that very large meeting would still appear as a meeting in the dataset, given that it is an event that took up employee time.

 Q: When might collaboration totals between a pair differ?